"The world must be made safe for Democracy."

 Wilson was arguably the first President who was a trained politician, since he was educated in diplomacy, governance, and statecraft.
 Many Presidents practiced law

 , but only Wilson studied actual government for a living.
-He wrote numerous books about political science during the first several years of his life, and his works are considered foundational to the establishment of political science as a separate and well-respected academic discipline.
+He wrote numerous books about political science during the first several decades of his life, and his works are considered foundational to the establishment of political science as a separate and well-respected academic discipline.
 His most important work as a scholar was his doctoral dissertation, Congressional Government